WGNO TV – channel 26, is an ABC-affiliated TV station, licensed to New Orleans, Louisiana, United States.

 Requesting copies of WGNO News broadcasts

 Unfortunately, we are not able to provide DVD or VHS tape copies segments from any WGNO News broadcast.
-A local company, TV Monitoring, can provide you with a copy of a specific show, for a fee.
-You can contact them at 504-524-4467.
+Metro Press Clips in Denham Springs, 225-791-8888, can help, for a fee.
 You will need to provide the date and time (5 p.m., 10 p.m., etc.) of the news program.

-To see all of our WGNO and WNOL job openings, please visit our Jobs Page.
+To see our current WGNO and WNOL job openings, please visit our Jobs Page.

 Equal Opportunity Employer